MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_ANSI_Terminals.md

 ---
 description: Describes the features of PowerShell that use ANSI escape sequences and the terminal hosts that support them.
 Locale: en-US
-ms.date: 01/04/2023
+ms.date: 03/01/2023
 schema: 2.0.0
 title: about ANSI terminals
 ---
 # about_ANSI_Terminals

+## Short description
-## Support for ANSI escape sequences
+Describes the support available for ANSI escape sequences in Windows PowerShell.

+## Long description

 PowerShell has many features that support the use of ANSI escape sequences to control the rendering of output in the terminal application that's hosting